sumaiyanathani/credit-risk-classification/README.md

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.
+     a.
+This model had a balanced accuracy score of 0.95.
+     b.
+The precision score for the healthy loan category was 1.00 whereas the precision score for the high-risk loan category was 0.85

--- Talk about the balance and how the recall score for category 1 was lesser
+     c.
+The recall score for the healthy loan category was 0.99 whereas the recall score for the high-risk loan category was 0.91

 * Machine Learning Model 2:
   * Description of Model 2 Accuracy, Precision, and Recall scores.
+     a.
+This model had a balanced accuracy score of 0.99.
+     b.
+The precision score for the healthy loan category was 1.00 whereas the precision score for the high-risk loan category was 0.84

--- How the recall score for category 1 increased
+     c.
+The recall score for the healthy loan category was 0.99 whereas the recall score for the high-risk loan category was 0.99

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

--- Overall, Model 2 is recommended because it takes into account data that has been oversampled from the minority category, hence more representative and balanced.

-If you do not recommend any of the models, please justify your reasoning.
+Overall, it seems like model 2 had a higher balanced accuracy score (0.99) than model 1 (0.95), a 4% increase.
+Model 2 also had a higher recall score for the high risk loan category (0.91) than model 1 (0.85), a 7% increase.
+However, model 2 had a precision score of 0.84 which is a 1% decrease from model 1 for the high-risk loan category.
+There were no differences in the precision and recall scores of the healthy loan predictions between either of the models.
+This is because oversampling was performed in model 2 which increased the data points for the high-risk loan category and balanced the dataset and reduced the bias.
+Model 2 is recommended because it takes into account data that has been oversampled from the minority category, hence making it more representative.
+Recall score is the ratio of correctly predicted positive observations to all predicted observations for that class.
+The increased recall-score for the high-risk loan category means that all individuals who fall into this category will be identified along with some individuals that belong to the healthy loan category, which would be a better outcome than being unable to identify and granting loans to individuals who belong to the high-risk loan category.
+Hence, in this case, it is better to have high recall scores for predicting the high-risk loan category as opposed to high precision scores.